The Vagus Nerve and Thyroid Function: What Your Doctor Isn't Telling You

 Supporting Thyroid Health Through Vagal Practices

-• Anti-inflammatory diet to reduce gut-driven vagal inflammation
+• Anti-inflammatory diet to reduce gut-driven inflammation that suppresses vagal tone

-• Stress management to prevent chronic sympathetic suppression of vagal tone
+• Stress management to prevent chronic sympathetic suppression of the vagus

-• Neck and throat exercises (humming, gargling) to stimulate local vagal branches
+• Neck and throat exercises (humming, gargling, singing) to stimulate local vagal branches near the thyroid

 A New Framework

 Rather than viewing thyroid dysfunction as purely hormonal, consider it as potentially rooted in autonomic imbalance.
-Strengthening the vagus nerve may address the underlying neural dysfunction that drives thyroid symptoms — a complementary approach that works alongside conventional treatment.
+Strengthening the vagus nerve may address the underlying neural dysfunction that drives thyroid symptoms — a complementary approach that works alongside conventional treatment, not against it.
+For many people, the autonomic layer is the missing piece that finally produces lasting improvement.

 Have a question?